Mudasir12315/AR-Guidance-For-Visually-Impaired-Drivers-Frontend/README.md

-# AR Guidance for Partially Visually Impaired Drivers
+# AR Guidance For Visually Impaired Drivers

 Welcome to **AR Guidance for Partially Visually Impaired Drivers**, a pioneering final-year project designed to empower drivers with partial visual impairments through innovative augmented reality (AR) technology.
 This application assists individuals with **peripheral vision issues**, **distance vision problems**, and **color blindness**, enabling safer and more confident driving experiences with real-time visual and voice-based guidance.